Champa: King

 11th-century sculpture depicting the court of Champa with king, court officials, and servants.
 Museum of Cham Sculpture.

 The King of Champa is the title ruler of Champa.
 Champa rulers often use two Hinduist style titles: raja-di-raja (राजाधिराजः "raja of rajas" or king of kings: written here in Devanagari since the Cham used their own Cham script) or pu po tana raya ("lord of all territories").
 They would be addressed by style ganreh patrai (his Majesty).
 Officially, the king was the patron of art and construction.
 Majestic temples and shrines were built dedicated to the honor of the king of kings, his ancestors, and their beloved gods (usually Śiva).
 Some charismatic Cham kings declared themselves Protector of Champa in celebrating royal ceremony and coronation (abhiseka) which involves supernatural and spiritual rituals to demonstrate the king's authority.

 The regnal name of the Champa rulers originated from the Hindu tradition, often consisting of titles and aliases.
 Titles (prefix) like: Jaya (जय "victory"), Maha (महा "great"), Sri (श्री "glory").
 Aliases (stem) like: Bhadravarman, Vikrantavarman, Rudravarman, Simhavarman, Indravarman, Paramesvaravarman, Harivarman...
 Among them, the suffix -varman belongs to the Kshatriya class and is only for those leaders of the Champa Alliance.

 Started from the 17th century, Champa kings used title Paduka Seri Sultan in some occasions, a borrowed honorific from Muslim Malay rulers.

 The 13th-century Chinese gazetteer account Zhu Fan Zhi (c.
 1225) describes the Cham king 'wears a headdress of gold and adorns his body with strings of jewels' and either rides on an elephant or is lifted on a 'cloth hammock by four men' when he goes outside the palace.
 When the king attends the court audience, he is encircled by 'thirty female attendants who carry swords and shields or betel nuts'.
 Court officials would make reports to the king, then make one prostration before leaving.

 The last king of Champa, Po Phaok The, was deposed by Minh Mạng in 1832.

+The treasure of the Cham kings: tiaras, bracelets, jewelry and other objects.
+Photograph from around 1900.